craftcms/docs/docs/6.x/extend/commands.md

 ## Command Closure

-You can also create simple commands directly in your plugin’s `bootPlugin()` method, using a [laravel:artisan#closure-commands]:
+You can also create simple commands directly in your plugin’s `boot()` method, using a [laravel:artisan#closure-commands]:

 ```php
 Artisan::command('report:generate {templateId}', function (Manager $manager, int $templateId) {